-There are many reasons MINNEAPOLIS drivers neglect their routine car care.
+There are many reasons PRINCETON drivers neglect their routine car care.
 Some of the more common ones are complacency, lack of confidence, lack of trust and budget issues.

 Modern vehicles are amazingly reliable compared to their older counterparts.
 They can run for years without any repairs, and we sometimes translate that to mean they don't need any maintenance.
 The trouble is that without maintenance, parts in the vehicle are gradually wearing out, fluids are getting dirty, oil is developing sludge — a lot of stuff is happening that we can't see, and it is destroying the vehicle.
 The first time we learn there is a problem, we have a major repair bill on our hands.